chrisjpalmer/chrisjpalmer.github.io/content/posts/parallelism_in_go_part_2.md

 ---

 Hi there!
 This is a part twoer to my first post on Parallelism in Go.
 In my last post I explored how goroutine workers can be used to complete IO bound work.
 The optimum number of goroutines to use is always aligned with the number of units of IO bound work.
-In this post I set out to explore another time of work which goroutine workers can be used to complete: CPU bound work.
+In this post I set out to explore another type of work which goroutine workers can be used to complete: CPU bound work.

 ## Hypothesis

 CPU bound work is work which uses the CPU mainly.
 Examples of this are adding two numbers, iterating in a loop or hashing a value.
 No network call, system call or disk read is being made and the CPU is being fully utilized.
 Its also important to note that CPU bound work does not include synchronization with other goroutines (by way of channels or mutexes).

 Unlike IO bound work which waits on something else to complete, CPU bound work consumes CPU cycles.
 In the IO bound examples we were able to run 3000 goroutines to improve the performance of a workload with 3000 units of IO bound work.
-The same is not true for CPU bound work.
+The same will not true for CPU bound work.
 In CPU bound work, we are limited by the number of cores on the machine.
 If our machine has 4 cores, it can do 4 jobs at once.
-If our CPU has hyperthreading enabled, then those cores can be kept twice as busy which means we have 8 virtual cores which means it can do 8 jobs at once.
-These virtual cores are called logical CPUs for simplicity.
+If our CPU has hyperthreading enabled, then those cores can be kept twice as busy which means we have 8 virtual cores.
+This means it can do 8 jobs at once.
+From now on we will refer to the number of virtual cores as logical CPUs.

 If we think about a normal application running on the operating system, the "jobs" we are referring to here are threads.
 Threads are "execution contexts" that are run in parallel by the CPU.
 However how does this work in go applications?
 Go maintains a pool of threads and schedules go routines on top of them.
 How many threads?
 It will spin up the same number of goroutines as the number of logical CPUs on your system.
 This is because spinning up more threads won't achieve any greater parallelism, since the CPU is limited by the number of logical CPUs it has.
 In fact, adding more threads would actually incur an additional penalty due to context switching.
 In a go application the threads in the thread pool are referred to as logical processors, and we say that goroutines are "scheduled on and off" these logical processors.